nondejus/AwesomeUnityCommunity/README.md

 * [upm.MemoryInfoPlugin-for-Unity](https://github.com/hiyorin/upm.MemoryInfoPlugin-for-Unity "") - A set of tools for Unity to allow handling memory info for Android and iOS.
 * [VisualProfiler Unity](https://github.com/Microsoft/VisualProfiler-Unity "") - The VisualProfiler provides a drop in, single file, solution for viewing your Windows Mixed Reality Unity application's frame rate and memory usage. (#MIXED-REALITY)
 * [com.bovinelabs.analyzers](https://github.com/tertle/com.bovinelabs.analyzers "") - Package to add Roslyn Analyzers to Unity projects.
+* [UnityDebugDrawer](https://github.com/imxzjv/UnityDebugDrawer "") - Draw debug handles and other GUI elements in the scene view from anywhere in your code base.

 ### Coroutines / Threading  <a name="coroutines-threading"></a>